austinsamsel/rails-cuke-todo/README.md

 	Unable to find field "Task Field" (Capybara::ElementNotFound)

 Capybara is having trouble finding the field for which we'd like to add in the name of our task.
 It's time to take a second look at our original step definition and enter a revision.
 If you run your rails server and inspect the source code, our rails form field looks like this: `<input class="string optional" type="text" name="task[name]" id="task_name" />` Cucumber is able to find the field by name or ID.
-So let's update our feature with the id as the form field identifer:
+So let's update our feature with the id as the form field identifier:

 Our step definition passes.